-Music feuds: The artists who do NOT get along - BBC News
+8 of the biggest pop star feuds

 4. Zayn v Naughty Boy

-Zayn Malik had everything a young man could wish for at the height of One Direction's success - fame, money and worldwide adoration.

-But the man responsible for 20% of the group's success left Louis, Liam, Niall and Harry behind in 2015 to pursue a solo career.

-Zayn began working on some new material with Naughty Boy - the producer famous for his work with Emeli Sande and Sam Smith.
+After leaving One Direction in 2015, Zayn Malik began working on some new material with Naughty Boy - the producer famous for his work with Emeli Sande and Sam Smith.

 But it's fair to say that he and Zayn didn't quite hit it off in the same way.